Study Explores Sex Differences in the Effects of SARS-CoV-2 in Young Adults

 The authors note some limitations to their study, including that the cohort was mainly young, healthy adults and did not include any cases of severe COVID-19, which allowed them to tightly control for baseline health levels but limited their ability to reach definitive conclusions about the relevance of these findings to older or less healthy individuals or to the development of more severe COVID-19.
 The large, relatively homogenous cohort of young Marine recruits exposed to the virus under similar recruit training conditions minimized the influence of confounding factors like age, comorbidities, race, ethnicity, and environmental exposures, which allowed identification of the causal contribution of baseline immunological sex differences to the molecular responses and symptoms caused by SARS-CoV-2 infection.

-This work was supported by the Defense Health Agency through the Naval Medical Research Center and the Defense Advanced Research Projects Agency.
+This work was supported by the Defense Health Agency through the Naval Medical Research Center and the Defense Advanced Research Projects Agency as part of the Epigenetic CHaracterization and Observation (ECHO) program.

 About the Mount Sinai Health System